debjyotikar001/asset-optimise/README.md

     'core.js',
   ],
   'merged-js',
-  'js'
+  'js',
+  true
 ) }}"></script>
 ```
 The file paths can be from both the `public` and `resources/js` directories.
 It returns `merged-js.min.js` file url.
+And it also encrypt the JavaScript code.

 ### Minify asset (CSS or JavaScript)
 You can use `minifyAsset()` helper function that allows you to minify your CSS or JavaScript file.
 This function will handle both `public` and `resources` directories, storing the final output file in your storage folder for optimized use.
 It helps you to reduce file size, improve page load times and save bandwidth.